businessman drawing colorful light bulb with IPV6 abbreviation, new technology idea concept

 IPv6 Security

 IPv6 security is an essential component of modern network architecture.
 By utilizing the latest security technology, organizations can ensure their networks are secure from malicious actors and threats.
 IPv6 is an upgrade from the IPv4 protocol and has many advantages.
-It is faster, with a larger address space and more efficient routing protocols.
+It is faster, has a larger address space, and has more efficient routing protocols.
 It also provides better options for network segmentation, making it easier to create secure networks.

 Many organizations already have IPv6 running on their networks and must realize it.
 In addition, many computer operating systems now default to running both IPv4 and IPv6.
 This is known as dual-stack mode, which could cause security vulnerabilities if one is less secure than the other.
 IPv6 security vulnerabilities currently exist, and as the popularity of the IPv6 protocol increases, so does the number of IPv6 security vulnerabilities and threats.

-• A key point: Lab on IPv6 security with access lists
+1st Lab Guide: IPv6 security with access lists

-Access lists in IPv6 are used more a less the same as they are in IPv4.
-Access lists are used for filtering and selecting traffic.
-If you recall that IPv6 access lists have 3 invisible statements at the bottom:
+Access lists in IPv6 are used more and less like they are in IPv4.
+Access lists are used to filter and select traffic.
+If you recall, IPv6 access lists have three invisible statements at the bottom:

 1. permit icmp any any nd-na